-For children with separation anxiety, weather they are an 8 month old or an 8 years old, it’s the moment we leave that they find the hardest.
+For children with separation anxiety, weather they are an 9 month old or an 9 years old, it’s the moment we leave that they find the hardest.
 In almost every case, once we are out of sight, they move on and have a great time.
 While this is reassuring for us as parents, it doesn’t make walking away from your crying child any easier.
 You’ll need to remind yourself that they will enjoy themselves and they will be smiling when you pick them up.
 If they aren’t, there’s likely to be another a problem.
-As she hasn’t grown older, my daughter has been able to remind herself that she always has a good time at places and doesn’t actually miss me when we’re apart and that has helped her to manage our separations a lot.
+As she has grown older, my daughter has been able to remind herself that she always has a good time at places and doesn’t actually miss me when we’re apart.
+That has helped her to manage our separations a lot.

 We have found that it helps to be consistent with who drops off for each activity.
 So Mummy always does the school run and Daddy always does Basketball drop off.
 We particularly avoid having both parents at a drop off as it’s even harder to separate from two loved ones at the same time.

 We also have a “Goodbye Ritual”.
 This involves doing and saying the same thing before each separation.
-This might be different for each patent.
+This might be different for each parent.
 For us, it’s a particular combination of kisses and words with Mummy but with Daddy, it’s a secret handshake.

 Controlling the Environment when you Separate